klevo/request-sink/README.md

 `FORWARD_TO` environment variable is required and should contain a fully qualified URI.
 It can also contain a path, however *always* ommit the trailing `/`.

+`FORWARD_HEADERS` allows you to specify extra HTTP headers to forward to the target.
+For example, if you're using some kind of API authentication, you might want to forward the appropriate header.
+The list of headers is *space* seprated. *Do not add the HTTP_ header prefix*, i.e. instead of `HTTP_X_FORWARDED_FOR` specify it as just `X_FORWARDED_FOR`.

 ## Run in production

 For all other uses outside of developing on the codebase, run in production mode: